Beandaumoi/Baber-Shop-mobile/README.md

 # Learn More
 # Learn More Test 223
 # Learn More Test 2
+# Learn More Test 3
+# Learn More Test 4

 To learn more about React Native, take a look at the following resources: